ladislav-zezula/CascLib/README.md

 # CascLib

-**CascLib** is an open-source implementation of library for reading CASC storages from Blizzard games since 2014.
+**CascLib** is an open-source implementation of library for reading Blizzard's CASC storages since 2014.

 For API documentation, refer to http://www.zezula.net/en/casc/casclib.html .